The Best Chef wants to be a bridge between the pastpresentfuture

 Throughout the years The Best Chef has created different ways of uniting the foremost within gastronomy by offering a solid platform where chefs can bring knowledge and experience to the table, offer inspiration and create debate.
 Moreover, The Best Chef brings cultures together through food, technology, sustainability, trends, ingredients, expertise, science, and most of all, the humans who make it happen through their own experiences.

-The Best Chefs Awards, Area Talks, Food Meets Science, the Top 100’s Activities Guide, its social media and website all work as a massive melting pot of information available for everyone that is interested in the culinary world.
+The Best Chefs Awards, Area Talks, Food Meets Science, its social media and website all work as a massive melting pot of information available for everyone that is interested in the culinary world.

 When was the Best Chefs Awards created?